causal3900/causal3900.github.io/05_statistical_modeling.Rmd

 ## Matching

-> Oct 3.
-After class, read [Hernán and Robins 2020](https://www.hsph.harvard.edu/miguel-hernan/causal-inference-book/) Chapter 15.2.
+> Oct 3. [**Slides.**](assets/slides/5-4_matching_intro.pdf) After class, read [Hernán and Robins 2020](https://www.hsph.harvard.edu/miguel-hernan/causal-inference-book/) Chapter 15.2.

+Today will introduce the idea of matching and how it allows us to estimate the average treatment on the treated.

 ## Lab: Matching in R